smd9788/battlegame-client/README.md

 # reac*rcade
 # HeroBuilder

-About:
+Test my game out here: [reac*Rcade](https://smd9788.github.io/battlegame-client/#/)

+If you want to work on this app for yourself follow these steps to clone:
+## Preparation

+1. Fork and clone this repository.
+1. Create a new branch for your work and change into it.
+1. Install dependencies with `npm install`

+## About

-This app is a foundation for an RPG game that allows users to create heros with their own unique nickname and pre-listed class (see classes below).
+This app is a foundation for a React based browser arcade.
+The first game in the arcade is HeroBuilder, an RPG game that allows users to create heros with their own unique nickname and class.
+Users can view their own heros, edit them, and delete them.

+### Current state of app:
 In the current version I aimed to CRUD all user resources and allow users to create heros.
-Game is a W.I.P.
+Game logic is a W.I.P.

 Repositories:
 Back end: